 - The Health Information Technician is a skilled professional who analyzes and evaluates highly sensitive data in health records.
 Skills of the health information technician include supervising the release of health information, maintaining and utilizing information storage and retrieval systems, compiling various health statistics, transcribing clinical information, and medical coding.

 - Medical Coding Technicians perform a detailed review of medical records to identify diagnoses and operative procedures.

 For more information about the Health Information Technology program offered at Wallace State contact: Donna Conn, Program Director 256-352-8325 or firstname.lastname@example.org.

-Other programs that offer some online and hybrid classes at Wallace State Community College:
+Other programs and courses that offer some online and hybrid options at Wallace State Community College: